Harsha-Hemanth/Learning-log/README.md

 ## 🤖 How It Works
 1. **User Authentication**: Users can register and log in to manage their own learning logs.
-2. **Topic and Entry Management**: Users can create, edit, and delete topics and entries.
+2. **Topic and Entry Management**: Users can create and edit topics and entries.
 3. **Frontend**: The interface is styled using Bootstrap for a clean and modern user experience.
 4. **Backend**: The application logic is handled by Django with models for Topics and Entries.